huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 ## Storage layout

-There are two ways model files are organized, either in a multifolder layout or in a single file layout.
-Diffusers uses the multifolder layout by default where each component file (text encoder, UNet, VAE) is stored in a separate subfolder.
-Diffusers also supports loading models from a single file layout where all the components are bundled together.
+There are two ways model files are organized, either in a Diffusers-multifolder layout or in a single-file layout.
+The Diffusers-multifolder layout is the default, and each component file (text encoder, UNet, VAE) is stored in a separate subfolder.
+Diffusers also supports loading models from a single-file layout where all the components are bundled together.

-### Multifolder
+### Diffusers-multifolder

-The multifolder layout is the default storage layout for Diffusers.
+The Diffusers-multifolder layout is the default storage layout for Diffusers.
 Each component's (text encoder, UNet, VAE) weights are stored in a separate subfolder.
 The weights can be stored as safetensors or ckpt files.

 <div class="flex flex-row gap-4">
   <div class="flex-1">